-The agreement between LU-SM and the observed profiles in Fig. 8 is much better than REF-ST which does poorly near the ground.
-In particular, the potential temperature from REF-ST exhibits a cold bias below 1 km asl.
-The REF-ST wind direction also fails to exhibit the observed up-valley flow at 0915.
-Our simulated profiles are taken from one instant at the hour or half hour closest to the radiosonde ascent time, and are interpolated horizontally to the launch location.
-In the afternoon, the observed wind profiles corroborate the measurements at the surface stations which show increased wind speeds during the up-valley wind period.
+profiles in Fig. 8 is much better than that for REF-ST, which does poorly near the ground.
+In particular, the potential temperature from REF-ST exhibits a cold bias below 1 km MSL.
+The REF-ST wind direction also fails to exhibit the observed upvalley flow at 0915.
+Our simulated profiles are taken from one instant at the hour or half-hour closest to the radiosonde ascent time and are interpolated horizontally to the launch location.
+In the afternoon, the observed wind profiles corroborate the measurements at the surface stations, which show increased wind speeds during the upvalley wind period.
 Both simulations, however, fail to match the observed surface warming during the afternoon, particularly at 1508 UTC.
 The wind speed profiles are especially difficult to compare because observed winds depend on fluctuations of the radiosonde's position as it rises.
-We cannot expect the LES results to provide exactly the same instantaneous profiles, but rather to represent the "mean" or resolved-scale structure (Germano 1996).
-Another significant discrepancy between the observations and the simulation results is found at 2118 UTC, when the inversion at 2 km asl sharpens; the simulations do not resolve this feature in the temperature or humidity profiles.
-Wind data at 2118 UTC are missing near the surface, but the simulations indicate that the winds have reversed to down-valley, in agreement with the surface station time series observations (Fig. 5).
+We cannot expect the LES results to provide exactly the same instantaneous profiles, but rather they represent the "mean" or resolved-scale structure (Germano 1996).
+Another significant discrepancy between the observations and the simulation results is found at 2118 UTC, when the inversion at 2 km MSL sharpens; the simulations do not resolve this feature in the temperature or humidity profiles.
+Wind data at 2118 UTC are missing near the surface, but the simulations indicate that the winds have reversed to downvalley, in agreement with the surface station time series observations (Fig. 5).

-Table 6 shows the rmse and bias errors for LU-SM for each profile, including data up to about 6 km asl; the errors are quite small (e.g. $\sim 2$ m/s for wind speed) and confirm the good agreement between simulations and observations seen visually.
-Table 6 also gives the rmse and bias over all sounding times for REF and REF-ST, showing the overall improvement for LU-SM (e.g. $\theta$ rmse decreases from 1.43 to 0.94 K, and U rmse decreases from 2.29 to 2.04 m/s, from REF to LU-SM).
-The results of De Wekker et al. (2005) showed good surface temperature agreement at 0915, 1208 and 1508 UTC, but further above the ground the modeled profiles were too smooth and did not compare as well with observations as our LU-SM results.
+Table 6 shows the rmse and bias errors for LU-SM for each profile, including data up to about 6 km MSL; the errors are very small (e.g., $\sim 2 \text{ m s}^{-1}$ for wind speed) and confirm the good agreement between simulations and observations that is seen visually.
+Table 6 also gives the rmse and bias over all sounding times for REF and REF-ST, showing the overall improvement for LU-SM (e.g., θ rmse decreases from 1.43 to 0.94 K and U rmse decreases from 2.29 to 2.04 m s-1, from REF to LU-SM).
+The results of de Wekker et al. (2005) showed good surface temperature agreement at 0915, 1208, and 1508 UTC, but further above the ground the modeled profiles were too smooth and did not compare as well to observations as did our LU-SM results.
 Specific humidity is also better reproduced in our simulations.
-It is difficult to compare wind predictions directly as De Wekker et al. (2005) presented vector profiles instead.
+It is difficult to compare wind predictions directly because de Wekker et al. (2005) presented vector profiles instead.